Lekan-E/Analysis-for-a-Bike-Sharing-Company-to-Boost-Member-Conversion/README.md

 ## Filling NaN values
 Another major problem we had was missing values, occurring in the station names and IDs. <br />
-To achieved this, I sorted the latitude and longitude values in ascending values, then performed a forward fill.
+To achieve this, I sorted the latitude and longitude values in ascending values, and then performed a forward fill.

 ![Alt Text](https://github.com/Lekan-E/Comparative-Analysis-Project/blob/d7ab47582f8f40033c9e0ee5408c784574d1fd6c/Images/Misc/Screenshot%202023-12-25%20at%201.36.54%E2%80%AFAM.png)

 ## Exploratory Data Analysis/ Findings
 Now that our raw dataset has been cleaned, we can start with our data analysis. <br/>
 The analysis will be done for all rides, which is ideal for stakeholders.
 Then we perform further analysis to study annual members and casual riders.
-My aim in the anaysis stage is to answer the following questions:
+My aim in the analysis stage is to answer the following questions:

-    1. What is the total number of rides for all trips and by riders type?
+    1. What is the total number of rides for all trips and by rider type?
     2. On average, how long do riders rent out the bicycles?
     3. How do riders use the bicycles all year long?
     4. What day of the week do riders prefer?